Embedded Knowledge Distillation in Depth-Level Dynamic Neural Network: Conclusion

 \section{Conclusion}

-In this article, we propose the DDNN with only one full-net parameters to flexibly switch different-depth sub-nets or full-net according to the demand of different resource-limited devices.
+In this paper, we propose the DDNN with only one full-net parameters to flexibly switch different-depth sub-nets or full-net according to the demands of different resource-limited devices.
 To improve the performance of sub-nets and full-net in DDNN, we further design the EKD training mechanism, which contains distillation on posterior class probabilities and self-attention on feature maps to exploit the potential representative capacity of the whole DDNN.
 Extensive experiments demonstrate that our DDNN with EKD training mechanism achieves competitive performance on multiple benchmark datasets.
-Also, sub-nets in DDNN with EKD training even obtain better results than recent notable pruned-nets.
-Compared with student networks trained with the teacher-to-student paradigm, our sub-nets with the same network architecture or even smaller network can also harvest similar or better performance.
-In the future, we will further enhance the understanding and applications of distillation and dynamic neural network by exploring more types of learning manners (e.g., adversarial learning, contrastive learning, and multi-view learning) for the training of DDNN.
+Compared to student networks trained with previous dynamic paradigm, our sub-nets can harvest better performance with no harm to full-net.